cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 Listing each K8s Secret in the ENV of the Secrets Provider manifest is not a scalable solution, especially for customers with hundreds of K8s Secrets.
 Customers might already use labels for grouping related K8s Secrets so we will benefit from this enhancement by integrating more with a customer environment.

 Even with this new addition, for backwards compatibility, we will still be supporting customers using `K8S_SECRETS`.
-Flow will be discussed in [Code changes](#code-changes-1) below.
+Flow will be discussed in [code changes](#code-changes-1) below.

+In order to allow for customer feedback we recommend that this feature be listed as a beta feature.

 ##### **Customer Experience**